Weatherly students learn about career paths at school event

-“I personally don’t know what I want to do so it gives me a lot of options to look at what I’m interested in.”
+“I personally don’t know what I want to do so it gives me a lot of options to look at what I’m interested in,” senior Alexis Berger said.

-Some students say this fair will help them achieve their goals after graduation.

-“It definitely has because I kind of saw an inside view of the different things that there is in the world and around my community.”
-Said Alexis Berger, a high school senior.
+“It definitely has because I kind of saw an inside view of the different things that there is in the world and around my community,” said Berger.

 From beauty school to a career in healthcare, there were multiple options for the students to learn from.

 “There’s a lot of hesitation at first because ‘Oh, I don’t know what to say!’ or ‘I’m afraid to introduce myself!’, but that’s part of it.
-It’s about coming in here and taking a step forward and putting your hand out and saying ‘Here’s who I am!’ and ‘Can you tell me a little about what you do?'”
-Explained Bobbi-Ann.
+It’s about coming in here and taking a step forward and putting your hand out and saying ‘Here’s who I am!’ and ‘Can you tell me a little about what you do?'” explained Kufro.

 Students told Weatherly Area High School Faculty they enjoyed learning about different career options and plan to make this an annual event.